 Friona is a very small city located in the state of Texas.
 With a population of 4,071 people and just one neighborhood, Friona is the 436th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Friona is generally considered to be a blue-collar town.
-38.46% of the Friona workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Friona, you'll notice that it is more blue-collar than most other communities in America.
+38.46% of Friona’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Friona is a city of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Friona who work in teaching (10.76%), sales jobs (9.23%), and food service (8.30%).

 The per capita income in Friona in 2022 was $31,438, which is middle income relative to Texas and the nation.
 This equates to an annual income of $125,752 for a family of four.
 However, Friona contains both very wealthy and poor people as well.